Cookie

 12. Activate the type to talk feature

-While automatically generating paths saves you a significant amount of time while working, the type-to-talk feature is mostly just for fun.
-When you type the say command, your Mac will repeat anything you type after it.
+While automatically generating paths saves you a significant amount of time when you’re working, the type-to-talk command primarily exists for entertainment purposes.
+When you type the say command, your Mac will repeat anything you type afterwards.

-Mac has over 100 voices from which to pick.
-By adding a name to the command say -v name you can change the voice it uses to repeat the text you enter into the Terminal.
+Your Mac has over 100 voices you can choose from.
+By adding a name to the command say -v name you can change the voice it uses to repeat the text you enter into Terminal.
 There are two ways to get the list of the names:

 • Navigate to the Accessibility menu in System Preferences:

-• - browse the voice options available and pick your favorites.
+• - Browse the voice options available and pick the ones you like the most.

-The say command recognizes periods and commas, but since the Return key executes any command, you have to type everything into a single line.
-Type out longer paragraphs of speech in a text document first, then copy and paste it into Terminal.
+Keep in mind that while the say command recognizes periods and commas, you have to type everything into a single line because the Return key executes any command you type.
+We recommend typing longer paragraphs of speech in a text document first, and then copying and pasting them into Terminal.

 13. Repeat characters by holding down a single key